 On this and associated pages are the recommendations from previous holidaymakers of places to go and things to do when you are in Barbados.

-Dover, Rockley and Accra Beaches are large, sandy and very popular with holidaymakers.
+Dover, Miami and Accra Beaches are large, sandy and very popular with holidaymakers.
 They both have a large selection of facilities on the beach front including, bars and restaurants.
 Accra Beach offers the possibility to walk miles along the newly built coast boardwalk.

 Miami Beach is much quieter with two bays.
 One bay has deck chairs and sun umbrellas and the other is quieter calmer bay very popular with local or swimming and relaxing.
 There are only a couple of mobile cafes on the beach front but the main town of Ositins is less than 5 minutes walk away and this has a large variety of facilities.
 All of these beaches are on the south coast close to most of the apartments on this website and all have showers and changing facilities.